Where to Grab a Drink in Miami Right Now

 Jaguar Sun

-Typically, a bar set under public transportation tracks isn't known for destination dining, but Jaguar Sun is the odd spot that qualifies as both one of Miami’s best restaurants and one of its best bars.
-The drinks stand on their own, headlined by the Green Ghoul with tequila, mezcal, poblano, cucumber, and lime.
-The small space makes for an inviting place to spend a few hours under the Metromover, thanks in large part to a lively, friendly staff and crowd of devoted regulars who also make it one of Miami’s top spots to dine alone.
+Typically, a bar set under public transportation tracks isn't known for destination dining, but Jaguar Sun recently notched itself a Michelin Bib Gourmand and doubles as one of Miami’s best bars.
+The drinks stand on their own, headlined by the Green Ghoul with tequila, mezcal, poblano, cucumber, and lime and the $10 martini happy hour.
+The small space makes for an inviting place to spend a few hours under the Metromover, thanks in large part to a lively, friendly staff, and crowd of devoted regulars who also make it one of Miami’s top spots to dine alone.

 Lost Boy Dry Goods